matthewmueller/rfcs/text/0000-migrations.md

 ## Migration Table

-An important primitive, which the Prisma migrations system has already been using before the creation of this spec, is the Prisma migration table.
+An important primitive, which the Prisma migrations system has already been using before the creation of this spec, is the Prisma schema, which lives in the same database as the actual data.
+It turned out, that this Prisma schema only includes one table, the migration table.
+So we're changing the requirement to only need one table, which can live in the same schema as the data.
 This is a table, which exists in the database that the migrations are being executed on.
-It consists of the history of migrations, that have already been executed and the currently running migrations.
+It consists of the history of migrations, that have already been executed and the currently running migration.
+Only one migration can run at the same time.
 These are the benefits of the migration table:

 - By setting a lock on the table, it prevents two migrations from being executed at the same time